 Here is a list of key things to consider the next time you do reviews (so hopefully your team doesn’t end up feeling the way I do about my reviews!):

 More positive than negative.
-There are definitely reasons to put constructive feedback in any review, just make sure you spend as much time and energy (if not more) on the things the employee did really well.
+According to Chatmeter for agencies, there are definitely reasons to put constructive feedback in any review, just make sure you spend as much time and energy (if not more) on the things the employee did really well.
 Try to focus on the things that they are best at and coach them to apply those skills and talents to other tasks.
 This will empower your teammate and hopefully give them ideas on how to leverage their strengths better.

 Make sure that all negative feedback is associated with specific constructive things to do to address it going forward.
 To me, this is one of the most important things you can do as a manager.
 Anyone can point out what is wrong in an organization, or a person’s results/performance, but where you can add value is suggesting alternatives to improve or address the feedback.
 If the issue is communication on a project, have some ideas on ways the person could have done better – perhaps regular status mails, or more detailed updates in scrum/standup.
 This will hopefully inspire the person to achieve more and give them some ideas on how to do it (since it is likely if they already knew how, they would have done it in the first place).